Students and Alumni

 Vida Cross’ (MFAW 1995) book, Bronzeville at Night: 1949, an “interplay between poetry, music, humor and culture,” has been published by Awst Press (Austin, TX).
 Elizabeth Alexander named her the Honorable Mention recipient for Cave Canem’s 2010 Poetry Book Award.
 Her work has appeared in The Literary Review, Reed Magazine, Reverie Journal, and The Journal of Film and Television.

-Patty Yumi Cottrell’s (MFAW 2012) novel, Sorry to Disrupt the Peace (McSweeney’s, San Francisco), has been named the winner of the Independent Publisher Book Award’s Gold Medal for First Fiction.
+Patty Yumi Cottrell (MFAW 2012) is a 2018 Whiting Award Winner in Fiction.
+Her novel, Sorry to Disrupt the Peace (McSweeney’s, San Francisco), was long-listed for the Times Literary Supplement’s Republic of Consciousness Prize, and is the winner of the Best First Book – Fiction 2017 National Medal from the Independent Publisher Book Awards and Barnes & Noble’s 2017 Discover Award for Fiction.
 Her work has appeared or is forthcoming in Guernica, BOMB, Gulf Coast and Black Warrior Review.
-She lives and works in Los Angeles.

 Danielle Dutton’s (MFAW 2002) novel, Margaret the First, has been published by Catapult (New York, 2017).
 In 2015, Siglio published Here Comes Kitty: A Comic Opera, with texts by Dutton and images by Richard Kraft.
 Her book S P R A W L (Siglio Press, 2010) was shortlisted for the Believer Book Award and Attempts at a Life (Tarpaulin Sky, 2007) was chosen as one of the Ten Great Titles from Underground Presses in Time Out New York.
 Her work has appeared in Harper’s, BOMB, NOON, and Fence.
 After getting her MFAW at SAIC, Dutton earned a Ph.D. in English from the University of Denver, where she also served as Associate Editor for the Denver Quarterly.
 She is now an Assistant Professor at Washington University in St. Louis.